enniej/enniej/README.md

 - 👋 Hi, I’m Ene J. Ojaide a Data Science student  and a Tech enthusiast who is highly passionate about solving problems through data, using code or no code
-- 👀 I’m interested in a permanent role with a company that needs my skills in data analytics as well as gives me the opportunity to learn and grow my passion for solving problems
+- 👀 I’m interested in a permanent role with a company that needs my skills in Data Science and Analytics as well as gives me the opportunity to learn and grow my passion for solving problems
-- 🌱 I’m currently learning working with R and Python
+- 🌱 I’m currently learning working with R, SQL, Python and C#
-- 💞️ I’m looking to collaborate on projects on Data Analytics
+- 💞️ I’m looking to collaborate on projects on Data Analytics and Data Science
 - 📫 Reach me on eneojaide@gmail.com

 <!---